kevinpeterson/SEng-5831-Lab1/README.md

 ```

 #####Yellow LED busy-wait
 The serial menu commands were inoperable during this experiment.
 The red LED was almost completely disabled.
 Interestingly, this is the first time that introducing the busy-wait in the yellow LED had a noticable effect on the yellow LED frequency.
+There seems to be a correlation between red LED toggles and ability to use the serial menu.
+This makes sense, as the cyclic executor is releasing the task to read the serial communications as well as the task to toggle the red LED.
+If not enough CPU time is available for the cyclic executor to schedule tasks, neither of those tasks will work.
 ```
 R toggles ~1*
 G toggles ~120*